 At least 30-45 minutes of physical exercise should be included daily throughout the cycle.
 Aerobic activities like jogging, brisk walking, swimming or cycling are appropriate.
 Yoga and breathing exercises help reduce anxiety and stress.
 Getting 8 hours of good quality sleep every night is very important.
 Cutting down smoking can also have a favorable impact.
 Talking and discussing your symptoms with spouse, family or friends can be supportive and comforting.

 MEDICINES AND SUPPLEMENTS

 In patients, who have significant water retention or bloating, diuretic medicines are sometimes prescribed.
 Oral contraceptives or hormonal therapy may be used in certain women with severe symptoms under the guidance of a gynecologist.
-In cases where mood swings or emotional symptoms are prominent or severe, regimens of medications called SSRIs (Selective Serotonin Receptor Inhibitors) may be prescribed.
-If body pain, muscle pains or joint pains are the major symptoms, drugs of class NSAID (Non-steroidal Anti-inflammatory Drugs) are advised.
+In cases where mood swings or emotional symptoms are prominent or severe, medications of the antidepressant SSRIs (selective serotonin receptor inhibitors) class may be prescribed.
+If body pain, muscle pains or joint pains are the major symptoms, drugs of class NSAID (non-steroidal anti-inflammatory drugs) are advised.
 Evening primrose oil may be of some benefit in reducing associated breast tenderness.

 PMS can be of great distress to women compromising their quality of life.
 Tackling this systematically and holistically helps in relieving symptoms, improving productivity and overall health of women.